moskytw/mosql/docs/index.rst

 MoSQL is a lightweight Python library which assists programmer to use SQL.

+It is designed to take the high performance from using pure SQL, and just do the necessary abstracting of SQL.

 It has two major parts:

 The first part is SQL builders which help you to build SQL with common Python data types: